 (1) In this section —

-“judgment” includes an order, direction or decision.
+judgment includes an order, direction or decision.

 (2) A person to whom money is to be paid under a judgment of the Court may enforce it by lodging a copy of it, certified by a clerk of the court, and an affidavit stating to what extent it has not been complied with, with the Supreme Court.